Back/How I AI

 Step 3: Create a Custom Annotation System

-To make the manual review faster and more efficient, Hamel recommends building a custom annotation system.
-This could be a simple internal app or a customized view within an observability platform.
-The goal is to remove friction, allowing human annotators (often product managers or subject matter experts) to quickly categorize and label issues.
+To speed up the manual review, Hamel recommends building a custom annotation system.
+This doesn't have to be complicated—it could be a simple internal app or a custom view in your observability platform.
+The goal is to make it as easy as possible for human annotators (often product managers or subject matter experts) to quickly categorize and label issues.

 • Tools: While platforms like Braintrust and Phoenix offer annotation features, a custom app can be tailored to your specific needs, channels (text message, email, chatbot), and metadata.